FileOnQ/Imaging.Raw/BUILDING.md

 ### Build Scripts (bat)

 The build scripts load the Visual Studio Developer Command Prompt for the desired platform architecture and then run the build commands.
-This is really important when compiling native libraries for x86, x64, etc. Once the tools are loaded it compiles the code using the native toolchains.
+This is really important when compiling native libraries for x86, x64, ARM, etc. Once the tools are loaded it compiles the code using the native toolchains.